laxatzi/100-days-of-code/log.md

 **Thoughts** Nothing special here.
 Quite easy task.
 I'd like to progress more, but unable due to lack of time.

 **Link(s) to work**:  [Mizuxe Landing Page Theme](https://github.com/laxatzi/mizuxeClone/blob/master/index.html)

+### Day 5: February 19, Tusday

+**Today's Progress**: Added 'About' section with accordion and  'Authors' section with four equal boxes.

+**Thoughts** Straggled a little bit with achieving equal heights in boxes.
+I achieved it by using the 'align-items-stretch' flex property.

+**Link(s) to work**: [Mizuxe Landing Page Theme](https://github.com/laxatzi/mizuxeClone/blob/master/index.html)